Analysts Offer Insights on Healthcare Companies: GW Pharma (GWPH), Perrigo Company (PRGO) and Applied Molecular Transport (AMTI)

-Analysts have been eager to weigh in on the Healthcare sector with new ratings on GW Pharma (GWPH), Perrigo Company (PRGO) and Applied Molecular Transport (AMTI).
+Companies in the Healthcare sector have received a lot of coverage today as analysts weigh in on GW Pharma (GWPH), Perrigo Company (PRGO) and Applied Molecular Transport (AMTI).

 GW Pharma (GWPH)

-In a report issued on February 19, Danielle Brill from Raymond James maintained a Hold rating on GW Pharma.
+Raymond James analyst Danielle Brill maintained a Hold rating on GW Pharma on February 19.
 The company’s shares closed last Friday at $213.81, close to its 52-week high of $217.50.

 According to TipRanks.com, Brill is a 4-star analyst with an average return of 17.7% and a 54.8% success rate.
 Brill covers the Healthcare sector, focusing on stocks such as Global Blood Therapeutics, Sarepta Therapeutics, and SAGE Therapeutics.

-The word on The Street in general, suggests a Moderate Buy analyst consensus rating for GW Pharma with a $217.13 average price target, representing a 1.6% upside.
+The word on The Street in general, suggests a Moderate Buy analyst consensus rating for GW Pharma with a $217.13 average price target, which is a 1.6% upside from current levels.
 In a report issued on February 4, H.C.
 Wainwright also downgraded the stock to Hold with a $220.00 price target.

 See today’s analyst top recommended stocks >>